 Dashlane is all about security—managing passwords and more—and I’ll list its features in the following eight sections.
 In each subsection, I’ll explore what the app offers and then share my personal take.

 The best place for your passwords today is a password manager.
 Dashlane’s paid plans will store them all on the cloud and sync them to all of your devices so they’re there when you need them.

 On the desktop, your passwords are synchronized every five minutes, and that’s not configurable.
-On mobile they’re synced manually by tapping Sync > Sync Now.
+On mobile, they’re synced manually by tapping Sync > Sync Now.

-But is it really better to store your passwords in the cloud rather than a spreadsheet or sheet of paper?
+But is it really better to store your passwords in the cloud rather than on a spreadsheet or sheet of paper?
 If that account was ever hacked, they’d gain access to everything!
 That’s a valid concern.
 But I believe that by using reasonable security measures, password managers are the safest places to store sensitive information.

 Good security practice starts with choosing a strong Dashlane Master Password and keeping it safe.